mikeobrien/Bender/README.md

 For both readers and writers, the first parameter is the Bender `Options` object and the second parameter is the corresponding `PropertyInfo`.

-For writers, the last two parameters are the source property value and the target node which references a `XElement` or `XAttribute` (depending on the target node type set in the config).
+For **writers**, the last two parameters are the source property value and the target node which references a `XElement` or `XAttribute` (depending on the target node type set in the config).
 Here you can fully control the final xml by modifying the target `XElement` or `XAttribute` directly via the `Element` and `Attribute` properties of the `Node`.
 The node type is indicated by the `NodeType` property.
 In most cases though you will probably just set the value of the target node to the value of the source property, as demonstrated above, via the convenience `Value` property.

-For readers the last parameter is the source node which references a `XElement` or `XAttribute` (depending on the source node type) and the deserialized value is returned.
+For **readers** the last parameter is the source node which references a `XElement` or `XAttribute` (depending on the source node type) and the deserialized value is returned.
 At this point you can fully control the deserialization by reading the source `XElement` or `XAttribute` directly via the `Element` and `Attribute` properties of the `Node`.
 The node type is indicated by the `NodeType` property.
 In most cases though you will probably just return the value of the source node, as demonstrated above, from the convenience `Value` property`.

 Note: the `byte[]` reader/writer shown above is automatically added by default so you get that behavior out of the box.